grodansparadis/vscp-doc-spec/introduction.md

 ## Maintainers

-The VSCP protocol is currently maintained by [Ake Hedman](https://www.akehedman.se/wordpress/?page_id=2) and [the VSCP Foundation](https://www.vscp.org/) and contributors from around the world.
+The VSCP protocol is currently maintained by [Ake Hedman](https://www.akehedman.se/wordpress/) and the [the VSCP Project](https://www.vscp.org/) and contributors from around the world.

 ## Where is the project located?

 Current information about VSCP (Very Simple Control Protocol) can be found at:
 [https://www.vscp.org](httpd://www.vscp.org)

-There is a forum/mailing lists available [here](https:///groups.google.com/forum/#!forum/vscp) where you an ask for help or discuss VSCP development.
+There is a forum/mailing lists available [here](https://groups.google.com/g/vscp-very-simple-control-protocol) where you an ask for help or discuss VSCP development.

 ## When was the project started?